 Real simple - just ask the lodge for boiled water.

 Most of the time they'll give it for free.
 Or better still, buy black sweet tea.

 The bottle problem is huge in remote areas, so don't add to it.

 Also take a box of tablets in case you want to drink between lodges,

 but usually there's a lodge within spitting distance wherever you go.

 The biggest problem is not drinking.
 Don't go there.
-Good luck. about 1 month agoAnswered by Sunny via WorldNomads.com
+Good luck. almost 3 years agoAnswered by Sunny via WorldNomads.com